-This database contains speech signals of dialogues in which a subject was recorded during a conversation via a spontaneous speech translation system.
-The response of the system was designed to invoke emotions (e.g. anger) in the subjects.
-It is part of the larger Verbmobil 2 speech data collection.
+VMEmo - Verbmobil Emotion This database contains speech signals of dialogs in which a subject was recorded during a conversation via a spontaneous speech translation system.
+The response of the system was designed to invoke emotions in the subjects.
+VMEmo is part of the larger Verbmobil 2 speech data collection.